Free Will in Ancient Thought

 (Protagoras 352a).

-In Plato's Protagoras,
+In the Protagoras,

 Socrates describes how "the many" think of knowledge as something

 that can be dragged around as a "slave" when someone is overcome by pleasure.
-The many are "the people."
-They have the common,

 not the first to use the terms "slave" and "ruler" to describe how what happens in the mind